Who Loves You (song)

 "Who Loves You" is the title song of a 1975 album by The Four Seasons.
 It was composed by Bob Gaudio and Judy Parker and produced by Gaudio.
 It reached number 3 on the Billboard Hot 100 in November 1975.

 Song information

 After their release from Philips, the group signed with Motown and released one album and three singles for the organization in 1972 and 1973.
 All Motown recordings failed to chart in the U.S. and the company dropped the band.
 In August 1975, "Who Loves You" entered the Hot 100 as Frankie Valli's "Swearin' to God" was sliding off the chart.
 This was the final Four Seasons hit featuring bassist and backing vocalist Joe Long.

+As Valli was overseas and unavailable during the initial recording session, Don Ciccone took over lead vocals.
+When Warner Bros. heard the record, according to Ciccone, they were so impressed that they declared Ciccone the group's new lead singer, which prompted them to release the album despite Valli's existing deal with Private Stock Records.
+Valli, unwilling to give up his position and "annoyed" at Warner Bros.' decision, halted the song's release and re-recorded part of the lead vocal so to retain his position as lead singer.
+The Four Seasons introduced the song on The Midnight Special on the episode aired July 4, 1975, in what would be one of Long's last public appearances as a member of the group.

+Though Bob Gaudio's then-girlfriend Judy Parker is credited as a songwriter on the record, she had not yet begun songwriting by the time the song was recorded.
+Parker would contribute her first lyric to their next song "December, 1963 (Oh, What a Night)."

 Reception

 Cash Box called it "a high-energy, commercially potent disk with high vocal work and sweet strings — and a rhythm that can make time in any disco."
 Record World said that "[the group's] trademark sound moves onward!"